 Like the Brooks Levitate, this wasn’t my favorite shoe.
 Although, it’s much lower on my like list and I think the original Levitate was much better.

 The positives are there is plenty of firm cushion in the shoe, and it fits well.
-The negatives are the heel collar, the grip on a rainy day, and then the weight (a shoe I felt noticeably dragged down).
+The negatives are the heel tab and collar, the grip on a rainy day, and the weight (a shoe I felt noticeably dragged down).
 I’ll keep the shoe for easy runs but won’t do anything more in it.

 Shoes in my Rotation:

 Workouts: Nike Fly, New Balance 1400, Nike LT Racer